Spaying in Cats

 Spaying is the common term used to describe the surgical procedure known as an ovariohysterectomy.
-In this procedure, the ovaries and uterus are removed completely in order to sterilize a female cat.
+In this procedure, the ovaries and uterus are removed completely to sterilize a female cat, or just the ovaries (ovariectomy), depending on your veterinarian’s technique.

 Why should I have my cat spayed?

-Finally, cats with diabetes or epilepsy should be spayed to prevent hormonal changes that may interfere with medications.
+• Spaying in cats with diabetes or epilepsy prevents hormonal changes that may interfere with medication.

 Are there other benefits to spaying my cat?